Allegheny-Computer-Science-111-S2018/cs111s2018-practical11-starter/README.md

 guides will help you to understand how to use both [GitHub](http://github.com) and [GitHub Classroom](https://classroom.github.com/).

-To do well on this assignment, you should also review Chapter 11 of the textbook.
-Please see the course instructor or one of the teaching assistants or tutors if you have questions about any of these reading assignments.
+To do well on this assignment, you should also review Chapter 6, 7 and 8 of the textbook.
+Please see the course instructor or a teaching assistant or tutors if you have questions about any of these reading assignments.

 ## Commands